What is a panic attack?

 The DSM-5 (1)notes two categories of panic attacks; unexpected and expected.

-Unexpected panic attacks appear to come out of nowhere in that there was no notable trigger, although a 24-hour monitoring study suggested that there were subtle cues that occur before a panic attack takes place.
-Towards the end of this article, I shall give some tips on how to notice and what to do with early warning signs of panic.
+Unexpected panic attacks appear to come out of nowhere in that there was no unique trigger, although a 24-hour monitoring study suggested that there were subtle cues that occur before a panic attack takes place.
+Towards the end of this article, I shall give tips on noticing and what to do with early warning signs of panic.

-Expected panic attacks are what we call situational panic attacks, in that they usually occur when you are expecting a trigger or are exposed to a trigger, such as shopping, driving or other situation where you have experienced a panic attack before.
+Expected panic attacks are what we call situational panic attacks.
+They usually occur when you are expecting a trigger or are exposed to a trigger, such as shopping, driving or in other situation where you have experienced a panic attack before.